 Why not bring in the games console too?
 I jest, of course, don’t ever say that during childbirth.

-3. The Baby Will come Out when Its Ready
+3. The Baby Will Come Out When He/She Is Ready

-I never said this, but I saw my wives reaction to those who did.
+I never said this, but I saw my wife’s reaction to those who did.

 I have never seen a pregnant woman leap across a bed and strangle someone with the heart rate monitor, but I am sure I was pretty close.